microsoft/vscode-docs/api/get-started/extension-anatomy.md

 ---
 ---

-# Extension Anatomy
+# Visual Studio Code Extension Anatomy

-In the last topic, we were able to get a basic extension running.
+In the last topic, you were able to get a basic Visual Studio Code extension running.
 How does it work under the hood?

 The `Hello Code` extension does 3 things:

 - Registers the [`onCommand`](/api/references/activation-events#activationEvents.onCommand) [**Activation Event**](/api/references/activation-events): `onCommand:extension.helloCode`, so the extension becomes activated when user runs the `Hello Code` command.
-- Uses the [`contributes.commands`](/api/references/contribution-points#contributes.commands) [**Contribution Point**](/api/references/contribution-points) to make the command `Hello Code` available in the command palette, and bind it to a command ID `extension.helloCode`.
+- Uses the [`contributes.commands`](/api/references/contribution-points#contributes.commands) [**Contribution Point**](/api/references/contribution-points) to make the command `Hello Code` available in the Command Palette, and bind it to a command ID `extension.helloCode`.
 - Uses the [`commands.registerCommand`](/api/references/vscode-api#commands.registerCommand) [**VS Code API**](/api/references/vscode-api) to bind a function to the registered command ID `extension.helloCode`.

 Understanding these three concepts is crucial to writing VS Code Extensions: